 Depending on the deleted file type and your machine's partitioning setup, you can choose any of the tools mentioned above.
 However, because they offer a clear and straightforward interactive prompt, we suggest TestDisk and PhotoRec.

 We hope our list of top Linux data recovery tools has helped you find the best tool to recover deleted files in Linux.
 Any tool on the list will be useful for a novice user.
 However, those who require particular file recovery demands must locate a program that offers such features.
+If you're looking for a reliable and efficient way to manage your server needs, consider opting to [buy a Linux VPS server].
+It provides robust performance and flexibility, making it an ideal choice for both personal and professional use.

 People also read: